turbot/steampipe-plugin-guardrails/README.md

-# steampipe-plugin-guradrails
+# steampipe-plugin-guardrails
-Use SQL to instantly query the Turbot Guradrails resources.
+Use SQL to instantly query the Turbot Guardrails resources.
 Open source CLI.
 No DB required.